TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-wiring-blob-store-workers.md

 I split the existing code into three separate components.
 All the common low level code lives in `EventSourcedSpreadsheetEngine`, which `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow` inherit from.

 I chose this structure to make the refactoring as simple as possible.
 It's mostly a case of deciding which declarations and methods go in which source file.
 It's easy to move things around if I get the initial split wrong.
-Once things settle down, it might make more sense for `EventSourcedSpreadsheetEngine` to be a member of `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow` rather than a base class.
+Once things settle down, it might make more sense for `EventSourcedSpreadsheetEngine` to be a member of `EventSourcedSpreadsheetData` and `EventSourcedSpreadsheetWorkflow`, rather than a base class.

 The only awkward bit of the refactoring is that `syncLogs` belongs in `EventSourcedSpreadsheetEngine` but calls `notifyListeners` which depends on the  implementation in `EventSourcedSpreadsheetData`.
 The easy way out was to declare `notifyListeners` as an abstract method in `EventSourcedSpreadsheetEngine`.